Genesis1231/eva/README.md

   You can update the voice or photo ID by replacing the files in app/data/pid/ and app/data/void/.

 - 2024-November update: Multilingual mode.<br/>
-  Eva now replies with the same language the user speaks in "Multilingual" language mode.
+  Eva now replies with the same language the user speaks with "Multilingual" language mode.
   Make sure your language is supported by selected text-to-speech model.

 ## ✨ Key Features